postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 * `secret_token_path` is a path to the file that contains an access token with read and write access to the above mount point
 * **[optional]** `ca_path` is the path of the CA file used for SSL verification

-All parameters can be either strings, or JSON objects [referencing remote parameters](how-to/external-parameters.md).

 #### Adding or modifying KMIP providers